AlishaOne/finding_donors/README.md

 You will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)

-We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.

 ### Code

-The code is provided in the `finding_donors.ipynb` notebook file.
+The code and analysis is provided in the `finding_donors.ipynb` notebook file.
 You will also be required to use the included `visuals.py` Python file and the `census.csv` dataset file to run the code.

 ### Run